felipesoberon/ASHRAE241-WR/README.md

 ASHRAE 241 Risk Model Simulation
 ================================

-This repository contains a Monte Carlo simulation to estimate airborne infection risk in indoor environments using the ASHRAE Standard 241 framework.
-It models quanta generation, airflow, deposition, and removal rates to compute infection probabilities across various occupancy categories.
+This repository contains a Monte Carlo simulation to estimate airborne infection risk in indoor environments using the framework from ASHRAE Standard 241.
+The model evaluates the infection risk as a function of equivalent clean airflow rates (ECAi), viral emission characteristics, occupant behavior, and space properties.

 Features
 --------

-- Simulates infection probability using a mechanistic model
+- Simulates infection probability using a mechanistic Wells-Riley-based approach.
-- Supports a wide range of occupancy types (e.g., Classroom, Gym, Office)
+- Supports various occupancy categories: Classroom, Gym, Office, Warehouse, etc.
-- Includes variable parameters: breathing rate, particle sizes, viral load, ventilation
+- Community prevalence (infection rate) incorporated into simulations.
-- Automatically stops when the 96th percentile of infection probability drops below 0.1%
+- Runs until the 96th percentile of infection risk drops below 0.1%.
-- Generates a log-scale histogram of infection probability from the final run
+- Generates a histogram (log scale) of infection probability from the final iteration.

 Requirements
 ------------